Kinky Friedman: Issues and positions

-According to his official website, Friedman's answer to the question "How does Kinky feel about abortion?" is "Kinky believes in a woman's right to choose."
-In person, he hedges his bets, saying "I'm not pro-life, and I'm not pro-choice.
+According to his official website, Friedman's answer to the question "How does Kinky feel about abortion?" was "Kinky believes in a woman's right to choose."
+In person, he hedged his bets, saying "I'm not pro-life, and I'm not pro-choice.
 I'm pro-football."
-On social issues, he has supported gay marriage, answering an Associated Press reporter's question on the subject on February 3, 2005, by saying, "I support gay marriage.
+On social issues, he supported gay marriage, answering an Associated Press reporter's question on the subject on February 3, 2005, by saying, "I support gay marriage.
 I believe they have a right to be as miserable as the rest of us."
-(Friedman himself has never been married.)
+(Friedman himself never married.)

-According to Cigar Aficionado magazine, Friedman plans to roll back "any and all smoking bans" if elected.
-One of his favorite quotes comes from Mark Twain: "If smoking is not allowed in heaven, I shall not go."
-Friedman supports the decriminalization of marijuana, though he doesn't advocate making its sale legal.
+According to Cigar Aficionado magazine, Friedman planned to roll back "any and all smoking bans" if elected.
+One of his favorite quotes came from Mark Twain: "If smoking is not allowed in heaven, I shall not go."
+Friedman supported the decriminalization of marijuana, though he did not advocate making its sale legal.
 "I'm not talking about like Amsterdam," he noted, "We've got to clear some of the room out of the prisons so we can put the bad guys in there, like the pedophiles and the politicians."

 Further political activities

 On August 9, 2007, the Austin American-Statesman reported that Friedman was considering another run for governor of Texas in 2010.
-"I'm open to running", Friedman said, adding that he wouldn't make a final decision until after the 2008 elections.
+"I'm open to running", Friedman said, adding that he would not make a final decision until after the 2008 elections.
 On February 10, 2009, Friedman confirmed to the Associated Press that he was still interested in running.

-In an August 23, 2007 interview with the Fort Worth Star-Telegram and a February 10, 2009 interview with the Associated Press, Friedman stated that if he did run in 2010, he would run as a Democrat, citing that "God probably couldn't have won as an Independent" and that he was a Democrat all his life.
+In an August 23, 2007 interview with the Fort Worth Star-Telegram and a February 10, 2009 interview with the Associated Press, Friedman stated that if he did run in 2010, he would run as a Democrat, citing that "God probably couldn't have won as an independent" and that he was a Democrat all his life.

 On April 14, 2009, Friedman announced in an email to supporters that he intended to make a second gubernatorial run, this time as a Democrat.
 Friedman then announced on December 14, 2009, that he was leaving the gubernatorial race and would instead seek the party nomination in March 2010 for Texas Agriculture Commissioner.
 He lost the nomination to rancher Hank Gilbert in the primary held on March 2, 2010.
-Gilbert was in turn defeated for a second time by the incumbent Republican Todd Staples of Palestine, who vacates the office in January 2015, following his defeat for the Republican nomination for lieutenant governor in the March 4, 2014 primary.